manticoresoftware/manticoresearch/manual/Searching/Grouping.md

 +---------------------+------+----------+---------+
 ```

-In the example you can see that if we GROUP BY major and show both `COUNT(*)` and `COUNT(DISTINCT age)` it gets clear that there are 2 students that chose major "cs" and 2 unique ages, but for the major "arts" there are also 2 students, but only one unique age.
+In the example, you can see that if we GROUP BY major and display both `COUNT(*)` and `COUNT(DISTINCT age)`, it becomes clear that there are two students who chose the major "cs" with two unique ages, but for the major "arts", there are also two students, yet only one unique age.

 There can be at most one `COUNT(DISTINCT)` per query.

-**`COUNT(DISTINCT)` against a distributed table or a real-time table consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed table consisting of local plain or real-time tables with the same schema (identical set/order of fields, but may be different tokenization settings).
+**`COUNT(DISTINCT)` against a distributed table or a real-time table consisting of multiple disk chunks may return inaccurate results**, but the result should be accurate for a distributed table consisting of local plain or real-time tables with the same schema (identical set/order of fields, but may have different tokenization settings).

 <!-- intro -->
 ##### Example: